 Students have opportunities to attend seminars that are hosted regularly by the Keio Medical Society, which consist of lectures, presentations, and discussions held in English with leading researchers from Japan and abroad.

-Students are encouraged to participate in the one month joint summer school program, established together with Peking University and Karolinska Institutet in 2012, followed by Kings College London in 2014.
+Students are able to participate in the one month joint summer school program, established together with Peking University and Karolinska Institutet in 2012, followed by Kings College London in 2014.
 In this program, participants travel to the host institution and conduct research in the laboratory of their choice, after taking a series of lectures for one week.

 Students can also pursue research contributing to their degrees at partner institutions in Japan, such as the National Cancer Research Center, Shizuoka Cancer Research Center, National Hospital Organization Tokyo Medical Center, Kanagawa Children's Medical Center and RIKEN.